Cerebellum-Network/docs.cere.network/ddc/specifications/ddc-url.md

 The URI of an object can be parsed from a URL by detecting the first occurence of the string `/ddc:`

-The client can connect to the given CDN node and request it to fetch an object by its DDC URI.
+The client can connect to a given CDN node and request it to fetch an object by its DDC URI.
 The client can also decide to use another CDN node of his choice.

     https://ANY-CDN-NODE/DDC-URI